Dasharo/docs/docs/dasharo-menu-docs/device-manager.md

 ![](/images/menus/secure_boot_custom.jpeg){ class="center" }

-If `Custom Mode` is elected an additional entry appears `Custom Secure Boot Options`.
+If `Custom Mode` is selected an additional entry appears `Custom Secure Boot Options`.
 It is an advanced menu to manipulate Secure Boot keys and certificates manually: